mozilla/treeherder/docs/installation.md

 ### Running the unit tests

-The unit tests for the UI are run with [Jest] and [Jasmine].
+The unit tests for the UI are run with [Jest].
 React components are tested with [enzyme].

 To run the tests: